| NFSD(8) | System Manager's Manual | NFSD(8) |

 nfsport] [-P

-mountport] [command ] |
+mountport] [command] |

-runs on an NFS server machine to
+nfsd runs on an NFS server machine to

 service NFS and MOUNT protocol requests from NFS client machines.
 In order